trevor-harris/kriging-primer/README.md

 # kriging-primer

-This repository contains the code used to create the Kriging example in the Kriging primer (here).
+Code for the Kriging chapter included in the [Encyclopedia of Statistical Sciences](https://onlinelibrary.wiley.com/doi/book/10.1002/0471667196)